November 14, 2024

 b) Today's Offering (Nov 14, 2024):

 Authors' Note: The disparaging term gobbledegook was first used in 1944 by a Texas politician named Maverick (scion of the original staunchly independent thinker).
 Its meaning — pompous, overinflated language — gave rise a few year later to the equivalent bafflegab.
-These expressions, employing repetition of sounds, have a musical and amusing quality, as do their venerable synonyms --hogwashpoppycockbalderdashbunkum and tommyrot, but only their close cousin claptrap (alternately clap-trap) -- would qualify as a reduplication.
+These expressions, employing repetition of sounds, have a musical and amusing quality, as do their venerable synonyms --hogwashpoppycockbalderdashbunkum and tommyrot, but only their close cousin claptrap (alternatively clap-trap) -- would qualify as a reduplication.

 Readers willing to go down an internet rabbit-hole can easily get to a collection of more than a dozen other SHORT VERSES in which we have dealt with specific reduplications.